Namal Lake

 The lake has a surface area of 5.5 km2.
 There are mountains on its western and southern sides.
 On the other two sides are agricultural areas.
 It serves as a picnic spot for tourists from nearby areas, and functions as a habitat for waterfowl, Russian ducks, and Siberian cranes that migrate to the area during the winter months.

 History

 In 1913, British engineers built a dam on Namal lake to address the scarcity of irrigation and drinking water for Mianwali city.
+Overflow handling was accomplished by releasing water through the sluice gates, rather than relying solely on a large spillway, although spillways were retained as a secondary safety measure.
+A valve tower controlled diversion of water into the associated irrigation canal system.
+Multiple sulphur springs were uncovered during construction which created a significant flow of water containing hydrogen sulfide gas.
+The springs required continuous management during construction but were ultimately contained and safely routed downstream.

+The dam was formally inaugurated on 2 December 1913 by Lieutenant-Governor Sir Michael O’Dwyer.
+At the ceremony, it was named the “Dane Dam” in recognition of Sir Louis Dane’s role in advancing the project.

-But with the passage of time, construction of the Thal Canal and the installation of tube wells, squeezed up its utility of water up to some limit.
+Over time, the development of the Thal Canal system and widespread use of groundwater abstraction through tube wells reduced the dam’s role in regional irrigation.

 The gates of the dam are repaired by the irrigation department regularly but without enthusiasm.
 The hill torrents and rains fill the Namal Lake round the year.
-Due to a drought-like situation in the country, this lake dried up last year, which is the first incident of its kind in the last 100 years.
+Due to a drought-like situation in the country, this lake dried in 2022, which is the first incident of its kind in the last 100 years.